michal-stuglik/django-blastplus/README.rst

 django-blastplus
 ================

-django-blastplus is a simple Django app to conduct web-based homology search with blast+.
+A simple Django app to conduct web-based homology search with blast+.

 Requirements